 Making the most of your genes

-He will be talking the really fascinating subject of how human genes are thousands of times longer than they really need to be, how this came about and why it is important for making our bodies work.
+Why are human genes thousands of times longer than they really need to be, how did this come about and why it is important for making our bodies work?

 Tuesday 19 February 2013